-- a. demonstrate entrepreneurial skills including creativity, initiative, adaptability, leadership, resourcefulness; - b. understand 'business' language and basic business terms; - c. have a basic understanding of accounts and related business skills; - d. have the ability to initiate new ideas, implement decisions and cope with uncertainty; - e. be able to function in a multi-cultural or global environment; - f. understand role of business law and business in risk management and business strategy; - g. be skilled in time management; and - h. be skilled in knowledge management.
+- a. demonstrate entrepreneurial skills including creativity, initiative, adaptability, leadership, resourcefulness; - b. understand 'business' language and basic business terms; - c. have a basic understanding of accounts and related business skills; - d. have the ability to initiate new ideas, implement decisions and cope with uncertainty; - e. be able to function in a multi-cultural or global environment; - f. understand role of business law and business in risk management and business strategy; and - g. be skilled in time and knowledge management.